andrewdyar/switchyard/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to Medusa!
+Thank you for considering contributing to Switchyard!
 This document will outline how to submit changes to this repository and which conventions to follow.
 If you are ever in doubt about anything we encourage you to reach out either by submitting an issue here or reaching out [via Discord](https://discord.gg/xpCwq3Kfn8).

-If you're contributing to our documentation, make sure to also check out the [contribution guidelines on our documentation website](https://docs.medusajs.com/resources/contribution-guidelines/docs).
+If you're contributing to our documentation, make sure to also check out the [contribution guidelines on our documentation website](https://docs.switchyard.com/resources/contribution-guidelines/docs).

 ### Important
 Our core maintainers prioritize pull requests (PRs) from within our organization.
 External contributions are regularly triaged, but not at any fixed cadence.
 It varies depending on how busy the maintainers are.
 This is applicable to all types of PRs, so we kindly ask for your patience.